Home > Interview > “CONSTANT DRIVE FOR INNOVATION CHALLENGES US AND BRINGS OUT THE BEST IN OUR BUILDINGS”

 And it’s not just about the capacity of fabrication.
 I don’t want to see manufactured windows stacked in your warehouse.
-Until & unless you finish it and install it on site and deliver each floor on time, it is of no consequence to us.
-It is not giving any value.
+Until & unless you finish it and install it on-site and deliver each floor on time, it is of no consequence to us.
+It does not give any value.

 WFM:What sort of glazing is used in your residential projects?
 How often do you use hi-performance glasses in your projects?

-There have been instances where we have done LEED platinum and LEED gold rated building, there we have used hi-performance glazing as per the specification.
+There have been instances where we have done LEED platinum and LEED gold-rated buildings, there we have used hi-performance glazing as per the specification.
 Secondly, where the client can afford and sell and wherever the end customers have requested.
 So, it’s more about the demand.
 Everything comes at a price.
 No one would spend extra if it is not bringing the return.

 WFM: If you upgrade the standard specifications then won’t you get a better price?

 Gopal: Somebody should appreciate it.
 That’s all.
-People still do not understand the difference if provided with high specification windows.
+People still do not understand the difference if provided with high-specification windows.
 Sometime a day might come.
 But so far we are just hoping.
-I may use all high performance material and when it comes to price, the customer compares me with some B grade or C grade developer.
+I may use all high-performance materials and when it comes to price, the customer compares me with some B-grade or C-grade developer.
 It doesn’t make sense then.
 But hopefully, it soon is going to change.

 WFM:Prestige is going quite adventurous – you are doing various experiments vis-à-vis façade lighting etc. Polygon is one such example in Chennai…